 The Catonsville Farmers Market is a celebration of all things local, including local artisans and makers.

-In addition to the regular vendors, Bells Acres, In Kerry’s Kitchen, King Mushrooms, and Lisa Loves (all things sweet) will be at the market on February 4th.
+In addition to our regular vendors, Bells Acres, In Kerry’s Kitchen and Lisa Loves, will be at the market on April 25.
+Great Shoals is back!
 See below for details about each vendors provisions respectively.

 For ideas and inspiration, please follow us on Facebook

-Thank you for supporting local makers & food producers!
-Stock up on traditionally preserved jams and jellies, honey, seasonal cookbooks, soaps, lotions, healing salves and essential oils.
+Thank you for supporting our farmers, local makers & food producers!
+In addition to fresh fruits and vegetables, meat, eggs, cheese, spices, wine, sweets, bread, stock up on traditionally preserved jams and jellies, honey, seasonal cookbooks, soaps, lotions, healing salves and essential oils.

 Eve’s Cheese will have colby, cheddar, cheddar with horseradish, smoked cheddar, jalapeno cheddar, Chesapeake Colby, Chipotle Colby, cheddar with garlic and chives, Italian Colby, and Colby with dill.
 All of Eve’s cheese comes in half pound blocks.
 The cheese is made from raw milk.
 Pick up from Blades Orchard.

-Stephen of Blades Orchard will have several varieties of apples.
+Stephen and Linda of Blades Orchard will have Fuji, pink lady, black twig apples.
 If you need a lot of apples, Blades offers seconds on apples, let them know one week in advance.
-They will also have honey, sugar free apple butter, preserves, and canned peaches.
+They will also have honey, sugar-free apple butter, preserves, and canned peaches.

 Faulkner Branch Hard Cider is part of the Blades Orchard Family and can be tasted every week.
 They offer three finished ciders, Head Waters, Tax Ditch Green, and The Jungle.
 Not a hard cider fan?
 Fresh pressed apple cider is available at Blades Orchard as well.

-Cindy at Glenville Hollow Farms will have cabbage, autumn choice squash (butternut type), Brussels sprouts, sweet potatoes, white sweet potatoes (must try these), white potatoes, onions, turnips, carrots, cannellini beans, pecans, peanuts, hickory nuts, and walnuts.
-So many assorted jams that can’t be missed like bourbon pear, cinnamon cider, pink champagne, pomegranate cranberry, mango persimmon and vanilla cinnamon.
+Cindy at Glenville Hollow Farms will have potatoes, onions, carrots, spinach, kale, some asparagus and a variety of assorted plants.
+Many assorted jams that can’t be missed like bourbon pear, cinnamon cider, pink champagne, pomegranate cranberry, mango persimmon and vanilla cinnamon.
 Plus homegrown popcorn, perfect for snacking or turn those freshly popped kernels into caramel popcorn!

 Kite Hill Farms will have her fabulous eggs, lamb, lamb chops, ground beef, beef steaks, pork chops, ground turkey, roasts, ham steaks, and Kate will have her locally raised selection of frozen meats, sausages, whole chickens, bone-in chicken breasts, and legs.